 Waste and recycling

+The most environmentally friendly way to improve resource management of materials, is to prevent the generation of waste.
 Any waste that does arise must be properly disposed of to avoid harm to human health and the environment, and to enable a circular economy.

-One common factor for succeeding with increased resource management, is that it must be easy to do the right thing.
-Waste management systems must be easily accessible and perceived to be effective.
-The challenge facing the City is to find smart collection systems that suit a big city and work for everyone.
+The City of Stockholm is working to significantly increase reuse across the city.
+Within municipal operations, reuse is to be multiplied and food waste reduced.
+A key factor for achieving more efficient resource management is making it easy to do the right thing.
+Waste management systems must be accessible and perceived as effective.
+The city’s challenge is to find smart collection systems that work in a large urban environment and for everyone.

 Organisation

 Stockholm Vatten och Avfall AB is responsible for the management of Stockholmers’ household waste and other waste; such as electrical, bulky and hazardous waste within the City of Stockholm.
-This responsibility also includes operating the City’s recycling centres and the mobile recycling station.
+This responsibility also includes operating the City’s recycling stations and centres and the mobile recycling station.

 Stockholm Vatten och Avfall is also responsible for the management of household waste from companies.
 Special rules apply to other waste management services for business operators.